coderefinery/manuals/breakout-rooms-helping.md

 - You can always start by greeting people and asking how the lesson is going
+- Encourage people to turn on cameras
 - You can use chat within breakout rooms: Chat to "Everyone" in a breakout room only means people in that room.
 - There are several strategies below.
 Combine as needed - read the room and see what they want, but do provide encouragement to do something.
-- If you need help, there is "Ask for help" in the meeting controls.
-  Click that, and the host will send someone.
-You can also write the request (with more details) on the hackmd, someone should be watching it and relay it to the host.
+- If you need extra help, write it in the HackMD, someone should be watching it and relay it to the host.
+Other helpers will try to visit your rooms periodically, anyway.
 - Watch the time and try to keep things moving.
 If some debugging takes to long, it's reasonable to ask for another helper who might have seen the problem.